TreyRubino/languages-and-compilers/cool-treewalk-interpreter/lexer/README.md

 `tokens` form the smallest meaningful units of the language (or any programming language) such as identifiers, keywords, operators, and literals.
 Lexical analysis is typically the first step toward parsing and ensures later phases receive structured input rather than raw text.
-Typical errors caught here include unknown characters, unterminated comments, overly long string contacts, and unclosed strings.
+Typical errors caught here include unknown characters, unterminated comments, overly long string constants, and unclosed strings.

 ## Design
 The Lexer phase was implemented with OCaml (as well as the sequential phases), specifically the tool OCamllex.
 It